D18 – Giorgione Gallery

 4. Now Joacim was a great rich man, and had a fair garden joining unto his house: and to him resorted the Jews; because he was more honourable than all others.
 5. The same year were appointed two of the ancients of the people to be judges, such as the Lord spake of, that wickedness came from Babylon from ancient judges, who seemed to govern the people 6.
 These kept much at Joacim's house: and all that had any suits in law came unto them.
 7. Now when the people departed away at noon, Susanna went into her husband's garden to walk.
 8. And the two elders saw her going in every day, and walking; so that their lust was inflamed toward her.
 9. And they perverted their own mind, and turned away their eyes, that they might not look unto heaven, nor remember just judgments. ...
 15. And it fell out, as they watched a fit time, she went in as before with two maids only, and she was desirous to wash herself in the garden: for it was hot.
 16. And there was no body there save the two elders, that had hid themselves, and watched her.
 17. Then she said to her maids, Bring me oil and washing balls, and shut the garden doors, that I may wash me.
 18. And they did as she bade them, and shut the garden doors, and went out themselves at privy doors to fetch the things that she had commanded them: but they saw not the elders, because they were hid.
 19. Now when the maids were gone forth, the two elders rose up, and ran unto her, saying, 20.
 Behold, the garden doors are shut, that no man can see us, and we are in love with thee; therefore consent unto us, and lie with us.
 21. If thou wilt not, we will bear witness against thee, that a young man was with thee: and therefore thou didst send away thy maids from thee.
 22. Then Susanna sighed, and said, I am straitened on every side: for if I do this thing, it is death unto me: and if I do it not I cannot escape your hands.
 23. It is better for me to fall into your hands, and not do it, than to sin in the sight of the Lord.
 24. With that Susanna cried with a loud voice: and the two elders cried out against her. ...
 41. Then the assembly believed them as those that were the elders and judges of the people: so they condemned her to death.
 42. Then Susanna cried out with a loud voice, and said, O everlasting God, that knowest the secrets, and knowest all things before they be: 43.
 Thou knowest that they have borne false witness against me, and, behold, I must die; whereas I never did such things as these men have maliciously invented against me.
 44. And the Lord heard her voice.
 45. Therefore when she was led to be put to death, the Lord raised up the holy spirit of a young youth whose name was Daniel: 46.
 Who cried with a loud voice, I am clear from the blood of this woman.
 47. Then all the people turned them toward him, and said, What mean these words that thou hast spoken?
 48. So he standing in the midst of them said, Are ye such fools, ye sons of Israel, that without examination or knowledge of the truth ye have condemned a daughter of Israel? ...
 51. Then said Daniel unto them, Put these two aside one far from another, and I will examine them.
 52. So when they were put asunder one from another, he called one of them, and said unto him, O thou that art waxen old in wickedness, now thy sins which thou hast committed aforetime are come to light.
 53. For thou hast pronounced false judgment and hast condemned the innocent and hast let the guilty go free; albeit the Lord saith, The innocent and righteous shalt thou not slay.
 54. Now then, if thou hast seen her, tell me, Under what tree sawest thou them companying together?
 Who answered, Under a mastick tree.
 55. And Daniel said, Very well; thou hast lied against thine own head; for even now the angel of God hath received the sentence of God to cut thee in two.
 56. So he put him aside, and commanded to bring the other, and said unto him, O thou seed of Chanaan, and not of Juda, beauty hath deceived thee, and lust hath perverted thine heart.
 57. Thus have ye dealt with the daughters of Israel, and they for fear companied with you: but the daughter of Juda would not abide your wickedness.
 58. Now therefore tell me, Under what tree didst thou take them companying together?
 Who answered, Under an holm tree.
 59. Then said Daniel unto him, Well; thou hast also lied against thine own head: for the angel of God waiteth with the sword to cut thee in two, that he may destroy you.
 60. With that all the assembly cried out with a loud voice, and praised God, who saveth them that trust in him.
 61.And they arose against the two elders, for Daniel had convicted them of false witness by their own mouth: 62.
 And according to the law of Moses they did unto them in such sort as they maliciously intended to do to their neighbour: and they put them to death.
 Thus the innocent blood was saved the same day.
 Susanna 1:1-62 (KJV) (Daniel, XIII, 1-64 in the Catholic Bible)

 Lotto depicts Susanna in the pose known as “Crouching Venus,” named after a Greek sculpture from 200 BC which has been since lost but scholars believe it was the source for subsequent marbles copies, including the Lely Venus, which is on long term loan to the British Museum.
+The Crouching Venus is a variation on the theme of the Venus Pudica posture.
+The idea behind the Venus Pudica (literally “shameful Venus”) is that someone – you as the viewer – has stumbled upon Venus as she is bathing and surprised her so she hides herself in shame.

 In Lotto’s work, Susanna holds a banner that declares, “Satius duco mori, quam peccare” (“I would rather die than sin”) while one of the elders holds a banner that pronounces the unfounded accusation of adultery: “Vidimus eam cum iuvene commisceri, ni nobis assenties testimonio nostro peribus” (“We bear witness that we have seen her lay with a youth, who then fled”).